jmf-nyu/miap_diglit/docs/passwd.md

 ## Examples
 * As administator, if you need to make quick changes to the passwords for users on your network, you could use the $ `passwd user1` to make necessary changes.
-* If your server has a user that you wish to limit access to, you could use $ `passwd -n 7 user1` to grant them access for only 1 week.
+* If you wanted to prompt a user to change their password, you could use $ `passwd -x 90 user1` to automatically expire their password after 90 days.

 Go back to the [main list of commands](index.md)